leaf-ai/platform-services/README.md

 <pre><code><b>grpc_cli call localhost:30001 dev.cognizant-ai.experiment.Service.Get "id: 'test'" --metadata authorization:"Bearer $AUTH0_TOKEN"
 </b></code></pre>

-The services used within the platfor all support reflection when using gRPC.
+The services used within the platform all support reflection when using gRPC.
 To examine calls available for a server you should first identify the endpoint through which the ingress is being routed, for example:

 <pre><code><b>export CLUSTER_INGRESS=`kubectl get ingress -o wide | tail -1 | awk '{print $3":"$4}'`</b>
 <b>grpc_cli ls $CLUSTER_INGRESS -l</b>